rustyconover/inbox-queue/README.md

   - [AMNet: Memorability Estimation with Attention](https://github.com/ok1zjf/AMNet)
   - [https://github.com/stevemar/powerai-image-memorability](https://github.com/stevemar/powerai-image-memorability)
   - [GANalyze: Toward Visual Definitions of Cognitive Image Properties](https://arxiv.org/pdf/1906.10112.pdf)
-     - This paper applies GANs to various hard to define qualities such as an image's memorability or aesthetics or emotional valience.
-Unfortunetely, the GANs are only trained on ImageNet classes so it is not yet possible to apply them to the full spectrum of imagery in the real world.
-But by applying the GAN to GAN generated imagery there is a way to start to understand how to increase or decrease the hard to quantity properties such as memorability.
+     - This paper applies GANs to adjust an image in such a way to increase or decrease memorability, aesthetics or emotional valience.
+Unfortunetely, the GANs are only trained on ImageNet classes so it is not yet possible to apply them to the full spectrum of imagery found in the real world.
+By applying the GAN to generated imagery and looking at the changes made by the GAN when attempting to increase a property of an image there is a way to start to understand what changes would increase or decrease the desired property.

 #### Email Actions